nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Notes:
 * Meetings with the same client with overlapping times are not allowed but meetings with different clients at the same time are.
 * Meeting must not conflict in timing with other meetings scheduled for the day.
+* Meetings starting before the current time cannot be added.

 * ![result for meetingAdd 3 md/Meeting with Fariq ms/10-06-2023 12:30 me/10-06-2023 13:30](images/meetingAdd.png)